Taichung Rock FC

-Taichung Rock FC (台中磐石) is a professional football club based in Taichung, Taiwan which currently competes in the Taiwan Football Premier League.
+Taichung Rock Football Club (台中磐石) is a professional football club based in Taichung, Taiwan which currently competes in the Taiwan Football Premier League.

 History

 Taichung Rock was founded in 2024 by the Sports Agglomerate Company Limited, after receiving the Taiwan Football League 2 spot via Land Home NTUS.
 The team won the championship in their inaugural season and was promoted to the 2025–26 Taiwan Football Premier League.
-In 2025, the team was splitted into two to participate in 2025 Taiwan President FA Cup.
+In 2025, the team was split into two to participate in 2025 Taiwan President FA Cup.
 The B-team qualified from the 2025–26 Taiwan Football League 2 qualifier.